hunter-teacher-cert/unit_plan-stevesolo/resources/UNIX_Environment/text.md

 ### Search, Replace and in-Line Editing

 UNIX has two very powerful and useful utilities, 'grep' and 'sed'.
 Especially when these are paired with Regular Expressions that we studied earlier.
 The grep tool is used for searching with regex patterns to find files that match.
+So, 'grep' copies  to  output  those  lines  in  the  input  that  matches  a  specified pattern.
 We will not go into too much detail about grep in this class, but here is a useful trick that employs 'grep', 'more' and '|' that I often use.

 I happen to be a very bad speller.
 So bad, in fact, that I often do not even know how to spell some words close enough for spell checks to even recognize what I WANT to spell.
 I have a trick, however.
 In UNIX and Linux distros there is a dictionary file.
 This can useful for testing passwords and other things.
 Now, my spelling problem is Ludicrous(sp?)
 I know, but I do know that it starts with lud.
 Let me see how it is spelled.
 My dictionary example is for Mac OSX UNIX.